Aahil13/The-JS-Guide/docs/Control-flow.md

 > Control flow - navigating the code rapids.

-Control flow refers to the order in which code is statements are executed in your code.
+Control flow refers to the order in which code statements are executed in your code.
 It determines how the program flows from one statement to another based on certain conditions and control flow statements.
 It allows you to make decisions, create loops for repetitive tasks, and control the logical flow of your program.

-JavaScript provides few statements that help you control the flow of program execution including:
+JavaScript provides a few statements that help you control the flow of program execution, including:

 1. Conditional statements: These statements allow you to execute different chunks of code based on specified conditions.
 The following are examples of conditional statements: